10 wrap around extension ideas that expand your home in more than one direction

 Simple side return extensions can only provide so much additional area to a floorplan, while going out further into the garden means the pokey layouts often seen in period properties can be opened up fully.

-2. Bring in natural light with a wrap around extension
+7. Bring in natural light with floor to ceiling glazing

-"Feeling connected to nature and enjoying spaces filled with light are such important factors in people's wellbeing," says Yellow Cloud Studio's Eleni Soussoni.
+"Feeling connected to nature and enjoying spaces filled with light are such important factors in people's wellbeing," says Eleni Soussoni.
 "A wrap around extension should look to maximise on natural light intake by using skylights in key areas of the floorplan and floor to ceiling windows that let the garden views be the backdrop throughout the space."

 "The orientation of the rear garden is another important factor for the design," continues Eleni, "therefore positioning the openings should always refer to the sun's trajectory to maximise efficiency and elevate the architecture of the space."